 “If a hedgehog can find its way into a colony of rats, it will do valuable work in getting rid of these pests.
 That great Nature lover, Lord Lilford, tells how hedgehogs destroyed a whole colony of rats in a garden.”

-In his New Hedgehog Book, Pat Morris suggests that most reports of hedgehogs predating mammals and birds are of dubious authenticity and should be treated with caution, many probably reflecting a hedgehog’s habit of scavenging carrion where available.
-I have, nonetheless, heard credible reports of what certainly appear to be hedgehogs actively pursuing mice (see QA) and many hedgehog carers have expressed to me how feisty and aggressive some individuals can be.
-The eggs of birds and mammals are taken on occasion and hedgehogs have been implicated in contributing to the decline of ground-nesting birds (see QA).
+In his New Hedgehog Book, Pat Morris suggests that most reports of hedgehogs predating mammals and birds are of dubious authenticity and should be treated with caution, many probably reflecting a hedgehog's habit of scavenging carrion where available.
+We cannot ignore, however, that there appears to be growing evidence that hedgehogs are not afraid of tackling birds and mammals, and many hedgehog carers have expressed to me how feisty and aggressive some individuals can be.
+If proof were needed of hedgehog pugnacity, it is surely the video of a hedgehog repeatedly biting a brown bear in a zoo.

 Finally, on the subject of mammals, there are some reports of cannibalism among hedgehogs.
 In a letter to an early issue of the Field, a Mr Francis wrote: